-The actuarial methods and assumptions used in the 2021 valuation are the same as those used in prior year except for updating the mortality table to the recently published PubG-2010 Mortality Table projected forward with MP-2020 (separate tables for disabled lives and Contingent Survivors).
+The actuarial methods and assumptions used in the 2022 valuation are the same as those used in prior year except for updating the mortality table to the recently published PubG-2010 Mortality Table projected forward with MP-2021 (separate tables for disabled lives and Contingent Survivors), and the inflation assumption to 2.30%.
 The optional form election, termination rate, retirement rates and disability rates were updated based on the latest experience study dated April 8, 2020.

-The mortality improvement projection scale is updated from MP-2019 to MP-2020 to reflect the latest Society of Actuaries Public Plans Mortality Study in anticipation of future mortality experience.
+The mortality improvement projection scale is updated from MP-2020 to MP-2021 to reflect the latest Society of Actuaries Public Plans Mortality Study in anticipation of future mortality experience.